6 Different Search Engines Besides Google To Use And Love

 Brave has this on desktop and on mobile devices!
 With Brave’s IPFS Integration, you can browse without fear of censorship from outside influences.
 It works well on mobile as well.

 Of course, when searching on Brave you can use different features besides Google.
 Go to settings, then search engines.
-Make your favorite search engine the default for search.
+Make your favorite one the default for search.

 Watch the video below to learn more.